single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 ## pathToActiveWhen

 The `pathToActiveWhen` function converts a string URL path into an [activity function](/docs/configuration/#activity-function).
 The string path may contain route parameters that single-spa will match any characters to.
-It assumes that the string provided is a **prefix**.
+By default, pathToActiveWhen assumes that the string provided is a **prefix**; however, this can be altered with the `exactMatch` parameter.

 This function is used by single-spa when a string is passed into `registerApplication` as the `activeWhen` argument.

 ***Arguments***

 1. `path` (string): The URL prefix that.
+2. `exactMatch` (boolean, optional, defaults to `false`, requires single-spa@>=5.9.0): A boolean that controls whether trailing characters after the path should be allowed.
+When `false`, trailing characters are allowed.
+When `true`, trailing characters are not allowed.

 ***Return Value***